 What you will study

 Block 1 sets the scene for the module.
-You' ll look at the tensions between therapeutic and forensic settings.
+You'll look at the tensions between therapeutic and forensic settings.
 In addition, you'll learn how mental health treatments have developed over time and how prisons developed from places designed to hold prisoners before trial to become facilities used as a form of punishment, and the development of forensic mental health.
 This block will also examine media depictions of crime, forensic psychology and therapy, and discuss whether they are factually based.
-For the last week in this block you'll look at the diagnosis and categorisation of mental health problems and how being diagnosed or labelled can affect individuals.
+The block concludes with a look at the diagnosis and categorisation of mental health problems and how being diagnosed or labelled can affect individuals.

 Block 3 explores how the issues of sex and sexuality are covered in forensic and counselling psychology.
 You’ll find out about sexual assault and abuse involving adults and children, and about how perpetrators and survivors are treated within therapeutic and criminal justice contexts.
 You’ll cover sex in the therapy room: how counsellors can talk about sex and sexuality with their clients, and also the issues around consent and abuses of power when therapists step over the line and have sexual contact with clients.
 You’ll study how counselling and forensic psychologists have drawn lines between normal sex and abnormal sex or ‘paraphilias’.
 You’ll also explore sex work from both a forensic and counselling perspective: how and why has this form of work been regarded as a crime over the years.

-Looking at all the different topics covered in this module you may have noticed that a few of the real-world contexts explored in the module involve issues that some people may find personally emotive or currently sensitive.
+Looking at all the different topics covered in this module, you may have noticed that a few of the real-world contexts explored in the module involve issues that some people may find personally emotive or currently sensitive.
 Individual content warnings will be given before such material is presented, outlining the issues to be covered and suggesting ways in which you might engage with it if it is personally relevant to you.
-Before signing up we invite you to look through the topics covered (as described above) and to consider whether this is the right time to undertake this module.

 Supporting study materials